mkierzenka/SWDevProj/report/doc.md

  stored locall
- - getAndWait(Key): retrieves data with the given Key from the Key's node -getStoreId(): return the id of this store (storeId)
+ - getAndWait(Key): retrieves data with the given Key from the Key's node -getStoreId(): return the id of this store (storeId) -getValue(Key): return the value that the given key maps to; this method will not do any serialization or deserialization, rather will return the result exactly as it is stored

 *Key: these are used to define a piece of data at a level higher than the local KV store.
 Since data can exist in any of the stores, we need multiple attributes to keep track of data